pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-two/index.md

 cloud-systems                                                       latest                                                             0ce569ac0360   10 days ago    408MB
 ```

-Now the container is built, we need to run it and forward the container’s port to a local port so we can see our site.
+Now the container is built, we need to run it and forward the container’s port to a local port so we can interact with our site.

 `docker run -d -p 80:80 container-tutorial`